 Welcome to Make App Like, a portal where you get daily updates on tech.
 We provide insight into the major trends dominating the technology industry from the US and around the globe.

 We’re seeing some pretty clear and distinct use cases for real-time payments.
 So traditionally, we’ve thought about is a wholesale payment?
 Or is it a consumer payment?
 Real-Time payment turns that on its head to say, who’s receiving the payment?
 Is it a person?
 Or is it a company, and depending on that, we’re seeing some pretty clear use cases emerging.
 So if you’re a company that wants to use real-time payments to improve your employee experience, okay, payroll is an excellent use case for that.
 So a substantial competitive advantage sometimes for companies is how often they pay their employees.
-So rather than a traditional every other week, it could be every day, even every hour, which could be an excellent differentiator in that competitive labor market.
+So rather than a traditional business owners policy that is weekly or monthly, it could be every day, even every hour, which could be an excellent differentiator in that competitive labor market.

 The second is the consumer experience and bringing a much richer, delightful what we would call consumer experience.
 So if you lose your luggage, or if you get in a car accident, where you need money immediately to fix your car, real-time payments are a great way to embed the payment as part of an overall positive experience.